SkullValleyRP/greenhousefurniture/README.md

 Create a folder named greenhouse in your resources folder.

-Copy the .ymap files in this repository to that folder.
+Copy the .ymap and .fxmanifest files in this repository to that folder.

-Create a folder named greenhousefurniture in your resources folder that stores your .xml maps. -- [mapster]
+Create a folder named greenhousefurniture in your resources folder that stores your .xml maps. -- [mapster] Create a copy of the fxmanifest and replace the files { with:

+dependency 'objectloader'

+files {
+	'recruit_bay.xml'
+}

+objectloader_maps {
+	'recruit_bay.xml'
+}

-Copy the .xml files in this repository to that folder.
+Copy the .xml and NEW fxmanifest to that folder.

 Add ensure greenhouse to resources.cfg.
 Add ensure [mapster] to resources.cfg.